top of page

 And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.

-• We are called to beseech our children in the meekness and gentleness of Christ {2 Cor 10:1} as he beseeches us as a father praying his son and a mother her daughter. { 2 Esdras 1:28} So our actions out not to provoke our children to wrath.
+• We are called to beseech our children in the meekness and gentleness of Christ {2 Cor 10:1} as he beseeches us as a father praying his son and a mother her daughter. { 2 Esdras 1:28} So our actions ought not to provoke our children to wrath.
 Rather, through words of righteousness repeated daily, our children can grow in the faith of the Lord by nurture and reproof with love.

-Shepherd of Hermas vision 1
+Shepherd of Hermas Vision 1

-3:2 But the great mercy of AHAYAH had pity on thee and thy family, and will strengthen thee, and establish thee in His glory.
+3:2 But the great mercy of the Lord had pity on thee and thy family, and will strengthen thee, and establish thee in His glory.
 Only be not thou careless, but take courage, and strengthen thy family.
 For as the smith hammering his work conquers the task which he wills, so also doth righteous discourse repeated daily conquer all evil.
 Cease not therefore to reprove thy children; for I know that if they shall repent with all their heart, they shall be written in the books of life with the saints."

 • The responsibility starts with the fathers to set the example for the family that he may teach his wife by his actions that she may learn to walk according to the faith setting an example herself as well.
-Then she can raise up their children in the instruction of the Lord as did Rachel and Leah build up the house of Israel. {Ruth4:12}.
-Together as one unit in agreement, the parents can guide their household unto righteousness.
+Then she can raise up their children in the instruction of the Lord as did Rachel and Leah build up the house of Israel. {Ruth4:12} Together as one unit in agreement, the parents can guide their household unto righteousness.

 The Epistle of Polycarp to the Philippians 2:6

-And teach ourselves first to walk according to the commandments of Ahayah; and then your wives to walk likewise according to the faith that is given to them' in charity, and purity; loving their own husbands with all sincerity, and all others alike with all temperance; and to bring up their children in the instruction and fear of the Lord.
+And let us teach ourselves first to walk according to the commandments of Ahayah; and then your wives to walk likewise according to the faith that is given to them' in charity, and purity; loving their own husbands with all sincerity, and all others alike with all temperance; and to bring up their children in the instruction and fear of the Lord.

 • It takes both parent working the fruits of the Spirit toward one another to set an example for the children:

-Colossians 3:18-21
+Colossians 3:19

 19 Husbands, love your wives, and be not bitter against them.

-18 Wives, submit yourselves unto your own husbands, as it is fit in the Lord.
+Wives, submit yourselves unto your own husbands, as it is fit in the Lord.

-20 Children, obey your parents in all things: for this is well pleasing unto the Lord.
+Children, obey your parents in all things: for this is well pleasing unto the Lord.
+21 Fathers, provoke not your children to anger, lest they be discouraged.

 Pro 15:1